microsoftgraph/security-api-solutions/Samples/MISP/README.md

 As the script runs, it prints out the request body sent to the Graph API and the response from the Graph API.

 Every request is logged as a json file under the directory "logs".
 The name of the json file is the datetime of when the request is completed.

+## Schedule with CRONTAB
+Below is a CRONTAB entry example of running the script every Sunday at 2am

+0 2 * * Sun /home/mark/misp-graph-script/python3 script.sh